OpenAI Codex CLI: The Rust-Powered Terminal Agent Taking on Claude Code

 npm install -g @openai/codex(an npm wrapper that downloads the Rust binary)brew install --cask codexon macOS- Direct binary download from the releases page

 The project moves fast.
-As of March 2026, it has shipped over 640 tagged releases (roughly one per day since launch), accumulated 5,075+ commits from 400+ contributors, and reached 9,000 forks.
-The latest release at the time of writing is v0.118.0, published March 31, 2026.
-That release cadence suggests a large, well-resourced engineering team iterating aggressively.
-The full history is tracked on the Codex CLI changelog .
+It has shipped over 640 tagged releases, roughly one per day since launch.
+It also holds 5,075+ commits from 400+ contributors and 9,000 forks.
+The latest release is v0.118.0, published March 31, 2026.
+That pace points to a large, well-funded team shipping hard.
+The full history sits on the Codex CLI changelog .

-The default model is GPT-5.4, which ships with a 272K standard context window.
-Users can push this to 1M tokens via model_context_window and model_auto_compact_token_limit in the config.
-Previous defaults included GPT-5.3-Codex and GPT-5.2-Codex, and you can still select these or any other OpenAI model.
-Beyond the terminal, Codex also offers a desktop app mode via codex app and editor integrations for VS Code
+The default model is GPT-5.4.
+It ships with a 272K standard context window.
+You can push this to 1M tokens with model_context_window and model_auto_compact_token_limit in the config.
+Earlier defaults were GPT-5.3-Codex and GPT-5.2-Codex, and you can still pick these or any other OpenAI model.
+Beyond the terminal, Codex also runs as a desktop app via codex app, with editor support for VS Code

 , Cursor